ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 ### Testing with Banana Cakepop

-If you have chosen _Banana Cakepop_ to test an explore the GraphQL Schema open it now.
+If you have chosen _Banana Cakepop_ to test and explore the GraphQL Schema open it now.

 _Banana Cakepop_ will open with an empty tab.
 In the address bar type in the URL of our GraphQL server `http://localhost:5000` and hit `enter`.